puppetlabs/puppetserver-helm-chart/README.md

 In case a Load Balancer (LB) must sit in front of Puppet Server - please keep in mind that having a Network LB (operating at OSI Layer 4) is preferable.

-## Migrating from a bare-metal Puppet Master - Certificates
+## Migrating from a Bare-Metal Puppet Master

 ### Auto-Signing Certificate Requests